Oil States International Inc. (OIS) Upgraded Issued by Wall Street Gurus

-Oil States International Inc. (NYSE:OIS) went up by 9.76% from its latest closing price compared to the recent 1-year high of $15.90.
-The company’s stock price has collected 6.41% of gains in the last five trading sessions.
+Oil States International Inc. (NYSE:OIS) went down by -3.44% from its latest closing price compared to the recent 1-year high of $15.66.
+The company’s stock price has collected 6.83% of gains in the last five trading sessions.
 Press Release reported on 10/29/20 that Oil States Announces Third Quarter 2020 Results of Operations

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.